Marc Polmans: 2016–2017: Ranking increase

 Polmans commenced 2016 with a singles ranking of 841.
 He lost in the first round of qualifying for the 2016 Australian Open.

 In June 2016, Polmans won his first singles title in Mozambique F1.
 This was followed by another title the following week.
 Over the next 3 months, Polmans reached a further 6 finals, winning 2 including one in Alice Springs.
 In November, Polmans reached his first ATP Challenger Tour final in Canberra.
 He lost to compatriot James Duckworth in straight sets.
 He ended 2016 with a ranking of No. 226.

 Polmans commenced 2017 at the Happy Valley Challenger where he lost in round 1.
 Polmans lost in round 1 of 2017 Australian Open – Men's singles qualifying.
 In the doubles, Polmans paired with Andrew Whittington where they reached the semi-final.
 Polmans made the 2nd round of the 2017 French Open – Men's singles qualifying.
 Polmans received a wildcard entry to the 2017 Croatia Open, marking his first singles main draw appearance on the ATP World Tour.
 He faced Alessandro Giannessi but lost in round 1.
 In July, Polmans made the main draw of the Citi Open in Washington as a lucky loser, losing to Jared Donaldson.
 Polmans ended the year on the Challenger circuit with his best result being a semi-final appearance at Canberra.
 Polmans ended 2017 with a singles ranking of No. 323 and doubles ranking of No. 70.

 2018: First challenger title

 In February, Polmans won his maiden challenger title at the 2018 Launceston Tennis International.
 In April he lost to Noah Rubin of the US in the finals of the 2018 Tallahassee Tennis Challenger in Florida.
 In May and June, Polmans lost in the first round of French Open qualifying and Wimbledon qualifying.
 He continued to play across the Challenger tour of Europe.
 In August, Polmans lost in the final round of qualifying for the US Open.
 In October, Polmans partnered Jeremy Beale to win his first doubles challenger title at Traralgon.

 2019: Major debut at Australian Open, Challenger title, first ATP win

 Polmans was awarded a wildcard into the 2019 Australian Open.
-He lost in the first round to USA's Denis Kudla 5–7, 1–6, 6–2, 6–3, 6–2.
+He lost in the first round to USA's Denis Kudla in five sets 5–7, 1–6, 6–2, 6–3, 6–2.